Emill/P256-cortex-ecdh/README.md

 ### Copying
 The code is licensed under the BSD 2-clause license.

-### Future work
+### Related work
+This newer repository: https://github.com/Emill/P256-Cortex-M4 adds the following features:
-1. Keygen can done even faster (around 2-3 times as fast) by using a pre-computed lookup table and a different algorithm.
+1. Keygen is done even faster (around 2-3 times as fast) by using a pre-computed lookup table and a different algorithm.
 2. Support ECDSA signature generation and verification.